DavidHe1127/Mr.He_HandBook/DevOps/terraform_ansible.md

 - Prior to a `plan` or `apply` operation, Terraform does a `refresh` to sync the state file with real-world status.
 So `refresh` might update state file but will not change actual infrastructure. `refresh` command can help you detect drift.
 - Change value in resource `name` field is likely to incur resource replacement! i.e When an AWS resource's name immutable, change in terraform will cause resource replacement.
 - Comment resources out will instruct terraform to tear down provisioned resource.
 However, deleting the file containing resource lets terraform do nothing as it cannot this change.
+- Terraform defers the read action (data block) until the `apply` phase as thus resource that depends on data block will always be marked as `changed` during tf `plan`.

 ---